EgoSim: Egocentric World Simulator for Embodied Interaction Generation: Method

 Furthermore, to rigorously constrain the generation process, we formulate the conditioning signals by combining explicit scene geometry with action representations.
 The {Scene Observation video} $O_{k}$ provides the background and accurate camera motion cues.
 Simultaneously, the interaction action is represented by a {hand keypoint video} $O_{action}$.
 Specifically, we extract 3D hand keypoints and project them onto the 2D observation plane using the corresponding camera intrinsics and extrinsics.
 This perspective projection enforces depth-dependent foreshortening and accurate geometry, anchoring the generated interactions in 3D space.
 We intentionally employ core joint keypoints rather than dense hand meshes, as keypoints serve as a universal, cross-embodiment action representation that facilitates generalization from human hands to robotic end-effectors.
 Furthermore, because $O_{k}$ inevitably contains {unrendered regions} due to occlusions or incomplete scanning, we introduce a {binary mask video} $M$ to explicitly indicate these unobserved regions that require visual synthesis.

 \textbf{Training \& Inpainting Prior.} During training, we operate in the latent space of a pretrained video VAE.
-The denoising network $\epsilon_\theta$, instantiated as a Diffusion Transformer (DiT), processes the concatenated latent $z_{in}^{(t)} = \text{Concat}(z_t, z_{bg}, z_{hand}, M)$ to predict the Gaussian noise $\epsilon$\yr{, where all conditions are spatially aligned with the noisy latent $z_t$}:
+The denoising network $\epsilon_\theta$, instantiated as a Diffusion Transformer (DiT), processes the concatenated latent $z_{in}^{(t)} = \text{Concat}(z_t, z_{bg}, z_{hand}, M)$ to predict the Gaussian noise $\epsilon$, where all conditions are spatially aligned with the noisy latent $z_t$:

-We furthur initializing the DiT with pre-trained inpainting weights to address incomplete observations by hallucinating unmodeled regions in $M$.
+We further initialize the DiT with pre-trained inpainting weights to address incomplete observations by hallucinating unmodeled regions in $M$.
 Furthermore, it acts as an {identity function with a generative prior}~\cite{kim2025dexterousworldmodels}, encouraging the model to preserve the known background $O_{k}$ and only activate generation in regions conditioned by actions in $O_{action}$.